SteveUCF/IDS6938-SimulationTechniques/Homework2/Readme.md

 1.* **(5 Points)** - Pick a research problem (from your dissertation, Energy Microgrids, Missle Defence...).
 Compare and contrast different software packages (AnyLogic, Simio, Simulu8, Arena etc).
 Convince me as your "manager/advisor" what advantages, weaknesses, and costs each program has.
 Come to a conclusion.
 Roughly sketch out how you would formulate the problem in the framework.

+#I will use AnyLogic to build simulate how specific population moves through time.
+My research is regarding the effect of changes in population and the relationship to inflation.
+I can use AnyLogic to simulate various population groups.
+AnyLogic can be used to visualize this population movement over time.
+I can also overlay economic inflation over the period.
+AnyLogic is effecient and cost effective.
+AnyLogic can handle social processes and this can be effective for population of agents.

 ![](images/AnyLogic Research Question.PNG?raw=true)